minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 _fn_ = false negatives, relevant documents that are not retrived

-...the definitions of the the several information retrieval indicators to assess that process are as follows:
+...the definitions of the the several information retrieval indicators used to assess that process are as follows:

 ### Precision